+EXAMPLE

-Trust with loss in 2002-03
+Trust with loss in 2001-02

-Ψ
+\$

 Trust

-Franked dividend 2,100
+Franked dividend 2 100

-Imputation/franking credit-non-cash 900
+Imputation credit-non-cash 900

-Total income of the trust 3,000
+Total income of the trust 3 000

-less deductible expenses of the trust 4,000
+less deductible expenses of the trust 4 000

 Loss (1 000)

 Trust losses cannot be distributed to beneficiaries.
-Imputation/franking credits are not refundable in this example.
+Imputation credits are no refundable in this example. t